GULibrarySandbox/intro-text-mining-analysis-old/content/7-visualising_data.md

 The type of visualisations you can create and somwewhat governed by the types of data you are working with.

-With structured tabular data sets we can generate visualisations using tools such as; -excel spread sheets,
+With structured tabular data sets we can generate visualisations using tools such as;
--RawGraphs
+- excel spread sheets,
+- RawGraphs
--computational code.
+- computational code.
 With unstrucutred data, Voyant tools will generate easy to use visualisations, we can also use code.
 For mapping data we can use tools such as <a href='https://aurin.org.au/' target='_blank'>AURIN </a>
 - other data types